omaraflak/ERC4671/README.md

     // Event emitted when a IERC4671 token is transfered from owner to recipient event Pulled(address owner, address recipient);

-    /// @notice Pull a token from an owned wallet to the caller's wallet
+    /// @notice Pull a token from the owner wallet to the caller's wallet
     /// @param tokenId Identifier of the token to transfer
     /// @param owner Address that owns tokenId
     /// @param signature Signed data (tokenId, owner, recipient) by the owner of the token